Preferences

 OpenColorIO Config

 Alternatively, you can also define your own environment variable under the abbreviation OCIO and use it to refer to your own file path.
-You can then access this variable directly via the term $(OCIO) in this field.
+You can then also access this variable directly via the term $(OCIO) in this field.
 If $(OCIO) is not defined or cannot be found, $(DEFAULT) or the supplied OCIO configuration file is also used.

 Further explanations on creating environment variables can be found here.